-Combine the strongly brewed ginger tea, with the lemon juice and the raw honey in a tall saucepan on the stove. (the height of the saucepan is important because this will begin to foam and rise above the edges of a lower pan)
+- Combine the strongly brewed ginger tea, with the lemon juice and the raw honey in a tall saucepan on the stove. (the height of the saucepan is important because this will begin to foam and rise above the edges of a lower pan)

-Once it reaches 300 degrees F remove from burner immediately and pour into silicone molds.
+- Once it reaches 300 degrees F remove from burner immediately and pour into silicone molds.
 We used the one pictured below.

-Allow to "set" or "cool" in silicone pan for 1-2 hours.
-You may need to go longer if you are experiencing high humidity in your area.
-Coat with powdered sugar to keep them from sticking together.
+- Once they are dry, coat with powdered sugar to keep them from sticking together.
 Strain away excess sugar and keep in an airtight container up to about 2 weeks.
-After about one and a half weeks you may notice the honey beginning to crystallize.
+After about two weeks you may notice the honey beginning to crystallize.
 Start using them in your tea after that.